How Vitamin B Slows Alzheimer’s Progression

 - Pantothenic acid

 The main role of Vitamin B is to keep cells healthy and prevent anemia.

-A new study from Oxford’s Nuffield Department of Clinical Neurosciences has found another benefit of vitamin B. The study included over 150 seniors who had mild cognitive impairment and were at high risk of developing Alzheimer’s Disease or dementia.
+Recently, a study from Oxford’s Nuffield Department of Clinical Neurosciences has found another benefit of vitamin B. The study included over 150 seniors who had mild cognitive impairment and were at high risk of developing Alzheimer’s or dementia.
 Some participants received a vitamin B supplement while others received a placebo pill.
-Researchers observed the amount of gray matter in the brain over two years through MRI technology in both groups.
-Grey matter in the brain shrinks with the development of cognitive decline, dementia, and Alzheimer’s Disease.
+Researchers observed the amount of grey matter in the brain over two years through MRI technology in both groups.
+Grey matter in the brain shrinks with the development of cognitive decline.

 - Leafy green vegetables

-- Some cereals and breads have added vitamin B
+- Some bread and cereals also have added vitamin B